mbfibat/cses-solution/Readme.md

 # CSES Solutions

-My own solutions to the [CSES Problem Set](https://cses.fi/problemset/), please use the code below for reference purpose only, DO NOT COPY PASTE THE CODE, as it would not benefit you or me in any way at all.
+My own solutions to the [CSES Problem Set](https://cses.fi/problemset/), please use the code below for reference purpose only.
+DO NOT COPY PASTE THE CODE, as it would not benefit you or me in any way at all.

 My account on CSES: https://cses.fi/user/8368
+Current progress: 272/300 problems

 Some of the problems haven't been imported yet because i moved to a new computer recently.
 If any problem you are looking for is missing, please create some issues.